windingmonth/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 - Thiago Costa

 ---
 jgeiohiejhe23,Hello, world!
 This is a demo post for `hugo-theme-novela`.
-Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.
+Novegegeela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.

 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.
 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.